AOSSIE-Org/Monumento/Docs/setup.md

 - Add a Flutter platform under "Platforms" in your project settings
   - For Web: Enter your website domain
   - For Android/iOS: Enter your application ID
+- Additionally add a **Web** platform with '*' in the Hostname.
+  - This enables our app to access model via model-webview on Android and iOS.

 ### 2. 🗝️ Create API Key